Hero Background

 Key features:

-• Test Planning: Plan test runs and schedules to ensure comprehensive manual testing coverage across releases and sprints.
+• Test Planning: Plan test runs and schedules to ensure full manual testing coverage across releases and sprints.

 • Execution Tracking: Record pass, fail, and blocked results for each test case with a full execution history.